 Florida Quit Claim Deeds

-Florida quit claim deeds are legal documents that transfer the title of real property from a grantor, the current owner, to someone else, a grantee.
-When grantors have legal titles that are considered valid and good, and that does not contain any encumbrances, a quit claim deed will transfer it.
-Quit claim deeds may be considered ineffective if the grantor does not have a valid title to the property.
+Florida quit claim deeds transfer the title of real property from a grantor, the current owner, to someone else, a grantee.
+When a grantor has a legal title that is considered valid and good, and that does not carry encumbrances, a quit claim deed will transfer the Grantor’s interest in the property.
+However, quit claim deeds may be considered ineffective if the grantor does not actually have a valid title to the property.
 In Florida, a quit claim deed is usually used to transfer property to the grantor’s family, trust, or LLC.
-Our Florida Quit Claim deed lawyer can help with that.

 Quit Claim Deeds vs. Warranty Deeds

 Property owners can transfer their property using either a quit claim deed or a warranty deed.
 The difference between the two is that warranty deeds guarantee, or warranty, that the grantor already has a valid title to the property.
 A quit claim deed will not provide such a guarantee.
 This lack of a guarantee is the reason people typically use quit claim deeds to transfer property to their own LLC or a family member.
 When property is being transferred to non-relatives, a quit claim deed is usually not appropriate.

 Filing a Florida Quit Claim Deed

 To prepare a quit claim deed, you must first complete the deed form.
 You will need the names, addresses and marital status of the grantor(s) and the grantee(s), as well as a homestead declaration if the property is the residence of the grantor.
 Once signed by the grantor, two witnesses and a notary, the quit claim deed must be taken to the comptroller’s office for recording in the county where the real property is located.
 Let us prepare your deed, and once executed, we will record it for you.

 Quit Claim Deeds and Mortgages